Waimakariri Sustainable Living Info

 Walking in Waimakariri –includes walking maps for Kaiapoi, Oxford and Woodend.

-Places & Events to visit in District: Discover Waimakariri.
+Places & Events to visit in District: Visit Waimakariri.

 LEARN MORE about lower carbon travel options using our Sustainable Living Learning Guide (once you’re registered)